If you’re fed up with social media and want out, here’s how you can delete or deactivate your Facebook, Instagram, and Twitter accounts.

 Social media transformed dramatically in the last few years, changing from a digital place to form connections into something broader and more diverse.
 But recently, it also became toxic and convoluting.

-Bear in mind that deleting your account would mean you will permanently lose your profile, all your photos, and videos, your memories.
+Take note that deleting your account would mean you will permanently lose your profile, all your photos, and videos, your memories.
 So I suggest you backup accordingly.

 How to permanently delete or deactivate your Facebook account